Electrically Tunable Harmonics in Time-modulated Metasurfaces for Wavefront Engineering: Time Modulated Metasurface

-The amplitude and phase variations with respect to the modulation phase delay for oblique incidence are demonstrated by plotting transmission amplitude and phase shift of generated frequency harmonics as functions of modulation phase delay ($\alpha$) and incident angle ($\theta_i$) for a TE-polarized plane wave with an excitation wavelength of $300\mu$m in Fig. \ref{fig:Fig4}.
-The phase shifts are indicated by pseudo-color in 3D plots where the phase at each incident angle is measured with respect to the phase corresponding to $\alpha=0$ to show the linear phase variation profile with respect to modulation phase delay more clearly.
-As it can be observed, the frequency conversion efficiency to the harmonics changes with incident angle due to the resonant characteristics of graphene-wrapped microwires while the scattering amplitudes of generated harmonics is independent of modulation phase delay.
-Furthermore, the results clearly verify that by introducing a modulation phase delay of $\alpha$, the of $n$-th harmonic acquires a phase shift of $n\alpha$ which implies that changing the modulation phase delay of each element can be used to realize a phase distribution across the time-modulated metasurface for all incident angles enabling a wide-angle performance.
+The amplitude and phase variations with respect to the modulation phase delay for oblique incidence are also demonstrated by obtaining and plotting the transmission coefficient amplitude and phase shift of generated frequency harmonics up to the third-order as functions of modulation phase delay ($\alpha$) and incident angle ($\theta_i$) for a TE-polarized plane wave with an excitation wavelength of $\lambda_0=300$ $\mu$m in Fig. \ref{fig:Fig4}.
+The phase shifts are indicated by pseudo-color in 3D plots where the phase at each incident angle is measured with respect to the phase corresponding to $\alpha=0$ to show the linear phase variation profile with respect to modulation phase delay, more clearly.
+As it can be observed, the conversion efficiency to the frequency harmonics changes with incident angle due to the resonant characteristics of graphene-wrapped microwires while the scattering amplitude of generated frequency harmonics is independent of modulation phase delay.
+Furthermore, the results confirm that by introducing a modulation phase delay of $\alpha$ in an obliquely incident time-modulated metasurface, the $n$-th frequency harmonic acquires a phase shift of $n\alpha$ which implies that changing the modulation phase delay of each element can be used to realize a phase distribution across the time-modulated metasurface for all incident angles thus enabling wavefront shaping with wide angular bandwidth.

-The design principle is also verified by full-wave FDTD simulations and the comparisons between FDTD and semi-analytical simulations are included in the supplemental material section 4.
+The phase response of the metasurface to transverse magnetic (TM) polarization follows the same principle which is demonstrated in section 3 of Supplemental Material.
+The proposed design principle is also verified by full-wave FDTD simulations and comparisons between FDTD and semi-analytical multipole scattering simulations are included in section 4 of the Supplemental Material.